 JOHN: It is.

 PHIL: And if you go to a church that has no stress on sanctification, you’re not going to find assurance very easily.

-PHIL: Yeah, in fact, if you got into a situation in a church situation like that and you’re not genuinely saved, it would seem to me that churches like that would just multiply apostates.
+PHIL: Yeah, and in fact, if you got into a situation – in a church situation like that, and you’re not genuinely saved, it would seem to me churches like that would just multiply apostates.